 I recently had my first experience flying with checked firearms, and I thought I’d share what I learned for those who may be starting to travel with their guns for business or pleasure.
 First, let’s start with what the TSA says:

 “You may transport unloaded firearms in a locked hard-sided container as checked baggage only.
 Declare the firearm and ammunition to the airline when checking your bag at the ticket counter.
 The container must completely secure the firearm from being accessed.
 Locked cases that can be easily opened are not permitted.
 Be aware that the container the firearm was in when purchased may not adequately secure the firearm when it is transported in checked baggage.”
 (TSA website)

-Now, each individual airline has slightly different methods of how they execute the TSA policy, so definitely check up on the individual airlines.
+Now, each airline has slightly different methods of how they execute the TSA policy, so definitely check up on the individual airlines.
 Here is Delta, Southwest, American, and United.
 Firearms are usually lumped into “Sports Equipment,” so you may have to scroll down to find it.
-I flew American Airlines out of Norfolk, which is a huge military town that probably sees guns flying constantly, so my experience was really quite easy.
+I flew American Airlines out of Norfolk, which is a huge military town that probably sees guns constantly flying, so my experience was quite comfortable.

 About the author

 Joel is a 12 year veteran of the US Coast Guard, where he has served in various units including the International Training Division and Maritime Security Response Team.
 He has held qualifications including Deployable Team Leader/Instructor, Direct Action Section Team Leader, and Precision Marksman – Observer.
 He has deployed/instructed on five continents and served in quick reaction force roles for multiple National Special Security Events in the US.
 He is the owner of Hybrid Defensive Strategies, LLC in Chesapeake, VA, and can be contacted on Facebook and Instagram.
 Any opinions expressed here are solely those of the author and do not necessarily reflect the views of the US Coast Guard or the US Government.